SafuhSa/Enspire/README.md

 ## `Things Accomplished Over the Weekend`
 - We have each gone through the user-auth MERN stack tutorial
-- Safuh Completed user auth for Enspire
+- Safuh completed user auth for Enspire
-- We researched the best  APIs for speech and grammer check and came up with good results.
+- We researched the best  APIs for speech and grammar check and came up with good results.

 ### `Work Breakdown`

 ## January 2nd
-- Complete user auth --Safuh
+- Safuh: Complete user auth
-- Finish CSS for Signup/login -Erica
+- Erica: Finish CSS for signup/login
-- Backend communication to frontend and API calls to store the data. --Jaya
+- Jaya: Backend communication to frontend and API calls to store the data

 ## January 3rd

-- complete speech recognition -- Jaya
+- Jaya: Complete speech recognition
-- backend and frontend and API calls to check grammar -- safuh
+- Safuh: Backend, frontend and API calls to check grammar
-- stylesheet for splash page -- Erica
+- Erica: Stylesheet for splash page

 ## January 4th

-- continue to work on grammar api --safuh
+- Safuh: Continue to work on grammar API
-- auth routes and protected routes for user and seed data--erica
+- Erica: Auth routes and protected routes for user and seed data
-- show the difference between actual data and corrected data -- Jaya
+- Jaya: Show the difference between actual data and corrected data

 ## January 7th

-- stylesheet for remaing pages --Jaya
+- Jaya: Stylesheet for remaing pages
-- performance caluclator backend --erica
+- Erica: Performance calculator backend
-- performance caluclator frontend -- safuh
+- Safuh: performance caluclator frontend

 ## January 8th

-- complete Production README.md
+- Complete Production README.md
 - Refine design/CSS
 - Finish testing and debugging -All team members